zeekey85/sumobots/Released/designs/BB1/readme.md

 Illustrated assembly instructions can be found in the "assembly instructions.pdf" file.

-The Maker Pi board should be running CircuitPython (it ships this way) and will need the following software installed: adafruit_vl53l0x.py
+The Maker Pi board should be running CircuitPython (it ships this way) and will need the code files in the code folder copied to it.
-[remainder to be posted]
-These files will be included here.

 All material in this archive except the adafruit_vl53l0x.py file is CC0 "no rights reserved." adafruit_vl53l0x.py has a MIT license.
 Send any questions to: bill@tinkerfam.net